 However, it is important to note that it is not an obligatory for a dissertation to be associated with the solution of a specific problem.
 Dissertations can be purely theory-based as well.
 Examples of such studies include the following:

 - Born or bred: revising The Great Man theory of leadership in the 21st century

 - A critical analysis of the relevance of McClelland’s Achievement theory to the US information technology industry

 - Neoliberalism as a major reason behind the emergence of the global financial and economic crisis of 2007-2009

 - Analysis of Lewin’s Model of Change and its relevance to pharmaceutical sector of France

-Thirdly, the study has to contribute to the level of professional development of the researcher.
+3. Your study has to contribute to the level of professional development of the researcher.
 That is you.
-You have to explain in what ways this research contributes to the achievement of your long-term career aspirations in a detailed way.
+You have to explain in a detailed manner in what ways your research contributes to the achievement of your long-term career aspirations.